 When working with epoxy resin, or any craft that involves chemical compounds, you should have specific tools set aside just for working on that craft, and epoxy resin is definitely one of those crafts.

-Here is a tip though: If you plan on using these and disposing of your used epoxy resin after it cures, leave your disposable mixing stick in the curing solution so you have something to pull the cured resin out easily!
-Voila!
+Here is a tip: If you plan on using these and disposing of your used epoxy resin after it cures, leave a disposable mixing stick in the curing solution so you have something to pull the cured resin out easily.

-If you do plan on doing this, you could take a black permanent marker like a Sharpie and write right on the silicone mold FOR RESIN ONLY.
-Let's keep our resin tools for resin art and not for dinner prep.
+If you do plan on doing this, you could take a black permanent marker and write right on the silicone mold FOR RESIN ONLY.
+Let's keep our resin tools for resin art and not for accidental dinner prep.